 Understanding Sections

 Most SKAARHOJ default configurations include sections.
 If you've ever used the Section Selector dropdown in the configurator, you've already been working with sections.
+When creating custom configs, they usually have one main section.
+You can also create your own sections and add or remove individual components from them (advanced feature)

 What Are Sections?